 Travelling Abroad for Refugees

-Can I travel outside Germany?
+Can I travel abroad as a refugee?

 Do you wish to pack your bags and go away for a while?
 Whether you want to travel for work- or family-related reasons or would like to have a holiday abroad, it is not always clear which countries you are permitted to go to as a refugee.
 Here, we try to clarify which countries you are allowed to travel to with your residence status and travel document as a refugee.